Generic Name: calamine (topical) (KAL a mine)

 You should not use calamine topical if you are allergic to it.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially any allergies.
+Ask a doctor or pharmacist if it is safe for you to use calamine if you have other medical conditions, especially any allergies.

 It is not known whether calamine topical will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.